-Liverpool’s HMP Kennet, a centre for excluded school kids in Clacton-on-Sea, a London hostel for crack addict former offenders.
+Liverpool’s HMP Kennet, a centre for excluded school kids in Clacton-on-Sea, a London hostel for former offenders.
 Alongside Nacro housing tenant, Jacqui, journalist Trina Wallace visited inspiring projects all over the country to write the crime reduction charity’s annual reviews.

 2. Write a 30-word pull quote on behalf of one of your friends to describe your hobbies.

 “I’m not sure why Trina likes floating in salt water to relax; maybe renting a flat without a bath was a mistake.”